caleb531/automata/docs/examples/fa-examples.md

         print("")
 ```

+### Deterministic finite automaton (DFA)

-With this code in hand, let's define a DFA and see it in action:
+To use this function, let's first define a DFA.
+For a detailed definiton, see [this Wikipedia article on DFAs][wikipedia-dfa].

 ```python
 from automata.fa.dfa import DFA